NightfallRollup/nightfall-sdk/README.md

 - `ethereumPrivateKey`: [optional] Ethereum (Eth) private key to sign L1 transactions - not needed when using SDK in browser
 - `nightfallMnemonic`: [optional] bip39 mnemonic to derive a set of zkpKeys

 **The SDK can be used in browser applications that can connect with MetaMask**.
-To signal this, do not provide an `ethereumPrivateKey` (in which `blockchainWsUrl` can be ignored too).
+To signal this, do not provide an `ethereumPrivateKey` (in such case `blockchainWsUrl` can be ignored too).

 Nightfall is a L2 protocol, but for instance deposits require to sign a L1 transaction which is why the Eth private key is required.
 Same happens when finalising a withdrawal, once the challenge period has expired.
 Other operations like transfer and withdrawal can be performed on-chain too, but this is not recommended.